(Siem Reap, Phnom Penh, Kep)

 Veranda Natural Resort is a great retreat to get away from all the hustle and bustle.
 The resort is dedicated to offering the finer things of life, beauty, tranquility and great food.
 It is hidden below Kep National Park that overlooks the Gulf of Thailand, Vietnam Island and Bokor Mountain.
 Here, just a few hours from Phnom Penh airport you feel light years away from the crowds, ready to experience the true Kep in its entire splendor.
 The retreat presents a unique concept featuring raised wooden walkways made of stones, wood and is connected through all the private bungalows in the resort.
 Visit some of the island’s most iconic attractions or find your own hidden gems.
 Or maybe just lounge by one of the biggest salted pool in Kep whilst enjoying the natural surroundings like uncounted exotic fruit trees and the tropical breezes.
 Veranda Natural Resort represents a light and unobtrusive feeling.
 It is about personalized comfort and design combined with natural, pure interior style inspired by its natural surroundings.
 Each guest’s bungalow has its own individual beauty, which agrees with people who care enormously about little things.

-This morning you will book a local taxi for the day with the help of your hotel (approx. $70-$80 USD, paid locally).
-Transfer to Thansur Bokor, where you will join with their daily trekking and historical tour inside Bokor National Park.
-First visit Wat Sampov Pram where there are five oddly-sculpted rocks nearby resembled boats.
+Start the tour with a visit to Wat Sampov Pram where there are five oddly-sculpted rocks nearby resembled boats.
 Then continue to see the beautiful 2 tiered Popokvil Waterfall.
 Next, spend 3 hours exploring beautiful and wild Cambodian jungles.
-In the afternoon, visit the infamous French Palace.
-This grand and hauntingly beautiful colonial building used to be part of the French resort town for social elites to escape from the humidity & heat of Phnom Penh.
-Due to war, the entire area has been abandoned, and now lays in ruin, and is often used in movies.
-The old Catholic church at Bokor Hill Station looks like the priest has locked it up only yesterday.
+In the afternoon, visit the infamous French Palace Casino.
+This grand and hauntingly beautiful colonial building used to be part of the French resort town for social elites to escape from the humidity and heat of Phnom Penh.
+The old Catholic Church at Bokor Hill Station looks like the priest has locked it up only yesterday.
 Inside, bits of glass still cling to the corners of the windows and the altar remains intact.
-You will see King Monivong Residence & Black Palace.
-From the top of the Mountain, view amazing panoramas of the Gulf of Thailand.
+Next you will see King Monivong Residence and Black Palace.
+From the top of the Mountain, you can see amazing panoramic views of the Gulf of Thailand.

 With a rented mountain bike, available at Veranda, you can explore King Sihanouk's old Palace built in the early 1990s, see abandoned colonial villas, and spend time along the historical, and uniquely Cambodian seaside boulevard.